Cray-HPE/dracut-metal-mdsquash/README.md

 > - `default: 0`
 >
 > If this is set to `metal.no-wipe=1`, then all destructive behavior is disabled.
 The metal modules will either use what they find or make 0 changes during boots.
 This is insurance, it should not be required.
 This is helpful for development, or for admins tracking old and new nodes.

-<a name="metalgcp-mode"></a>
-##### `metal.gcp-mode`
-> - `default: 0`
->
-> If `metal.gcp-mode` is present on the cmdline (or set to 1), then dracut will assume any disk it finds is using GCP disks.
-This is important to set for GCP if using NVME disks.
-GCP only provides partitions from NVME, setting this will tell dracut-metal-mdsquash to use the partitions instead of the base NVME device.

 <a name="metalipv4"></a>